Table of Contents

 Some interesting examples of FUSE filesystems are:

-- sshfs - Open locally remote files/folder thorugh an SSH connection.
+- sshfs - Open locally remote files/folder through an SSH connection.

 - rclone - Mount cloud storage services like Dropbox, GDrive, Amazon S3 or Google Cloud Storage and open data locally.